CD Águila: In

+Out

 Other sports

 Aguila has other departments for a variety of sports.

 Basketball

 Aguila Básquetbol Club or Águila BC for short was founded on TBD and play Liga Mayor de Baloncesto (LMB) which is the highest level in El Salvador league tier. the club is led by head coach Argentinian Pablo Epeloa, the club features several key members including American Marquise Mosley and TBD.
 Their greatest successes were winning the 2015 Apertura and the Clausura 2022.

-They currently play the Cancha Alvarez y Biblioteca e Infocentro Muncipal, San Miguel.
+They currently play the Cancha Alvarez y Biblioteca e Infocentro Municipal, San Miguel.